HuiLin0220/StenUNet/README.md

 ## Prepare data

--Rename and put the training images in this folder "./nnNet_training/Raw_data/"
+- Rename and put the training images in this folder "./nnNet_training/Raw_data/"

 The training folder structure is like this: